Frequently Asked Questions

 Annual contributions by Steering Committee members cover the yearly costs of the small secretariat.
 The budget of the secretariat is limited to staff and administrative costs.
 The hospitality costs of the annual Meeting are the responsibility of the Steering Committee member(s) of the host country.
 Participation is by invitation only and there is no attendance fee.
 Participants take care of their own travel and accommodation costs.

-Some of the participants have constant security requirements, wherever they are.
+Some of the participants have security requirements, wherever they are.
 These requirements set the general standard of security surrounding the Meeting.
-Bilderberg Meetings respects these requirements and does not make any other security briefings or requests.
-Registered incidents with extremists from both right and left help further explain why the local police authorities insist on a high level of security - also to protect the people who happen to be in the Meeting’s vicinity.
+Bilderberg Meetings respects these requirements and does not make other security requests.
+Registered incidents with extremists from both right and left help further explain why the police authorities insist on a high level of security - also to protect the people who happen to be in the Meeting’s vicinity.